particle-iot/docs/src/content/datasheets/app-notes/an041-scheduling.md

 - Be sure to check that you have a valid time.
 It doesn't always have to be right before Time.now, as the time will never become un-valid except on cold boot, reset, or in some cases, right after wake.
 - You can compare against the last time + interval, or next time, since you don't have to worry about rollover.
-- `Time.now()` is fast as it just reads a variable and can be called frequently.
-Same for `Time.isValid()`.
+- [`Time.now()`](/cards/firmware/time/now/) is fast as it just reads a variable and can be called frequently.
+Same for [`Time.isValid()`](/cards/firmware/time/now/).

 ### Clock synchronization

-The real-time clock is synchronized
+The real-time clock is synchronized on any Particle cloud session negotiation.
+This includes:

+- After cold boot (power removed).
+- After wake from HIBERNATE sleep mode.
+- In some, but not all, cases after a hardware reset or `System.reset()`.
+- Every 3 days for most devices.
+- Exception is Photon and P1, which technically could go forever, but in practice will reconnect their TCP connection periodically.

+It is also possible to [force a clock resynchronization](/cards/firmware/cloud-functions/particle-synctime/).
+This does not use data operations, but on cellular devices it does use cellular data, so you should not do it too frequently.
+You should not do it more than once a day.

 ### Hardware RTC

 It is possible to use an external hardware real-time clock, typically connected by I2C, SPI, or UART serial.
-In the Tracker SoM and Tracker One, this is an AM1805 RTC and Watchdog chip, connected by I2C.
+In the Tracker SoM and Tracker One, this is an AM1805 RTC and hardware watchdog chip, connected by I2C.

-The [xxx]() application note shows how you can use this chip in your own designs.
+The [Watchdog Timers](/datasheets/app-notes/an023-watchdog-timers/) application note shows how you can use this chip in your own designs.

 ### GNSS (GPS)